cmontella/docs/quickstart.eve.md

   [#ui/text text: message]
 ~~~

 Searches find records that matches the supplied pattern, in this case records tagged greeting with a message attribute.
 You use these results to create new records.
-In this block, we create a `#ui/text` record for every message that is found.
+In this block, we create a `#ui/text` record for every message that is found (the UI library looks for records tagged `#ui/text` and draws them as DOM elements in the browser).
 If no records match the search, the block has no effect.
 Try adding another `#greeting` record in the first block to see what happens when more than one record matches the search.

 Variables with the same name are equivalent within a block; because they have the same name, the `message` in `[#greeting message]` and `[#ui/text text: message]` are equivalent.